-Dividend Per Share (DPS) is the total amount of dividend attributed to each individual share outstanding of a company.
-Calculating the dividend per share allows an investor to determine how much income from the company he or she will receive on a per share basis.
+Dividend Per Share (DPS) is the total amount of dividends attributed to each individual share outstanding of a company.
+Calculating the dividend per share allows an investor to determine how much income from the company he or she will receive on a per-share basis.
 Dividends are usually a cash payment paid to the investors in a company, although there are other types of payment that can be received (discussed below).

 Dividend Per Share Formula

 The formula for calculating dividend per share has two variations:

 Dividend Per Share = Total Dividends Paid / Shares Outstanding

 Dividend Per Share = Earnings Per Share x Dividend Payout Ratio